Attendance

 ● Pupil is absent following the death of a close family member.

-Persistent absentees
+Persistent Absentees

 Pupils whose attendance is less than 90% are referred to as “Persistent Absentees” by the DfE and will be considered for referral to the Local Authority Attendance Team.
-The school attendance team will then begin a programme of monitoring and support.
+The school Attendance Team will then begin a programme of monitoring and support.

 ● Step 5 – After 6 weeks the attendance printout is reviewed by the school attendance team.